 Workshops, webinars and training

-Our new development and training programme is available from November 2017 to June 2018.
-There is a range of opportunities for organisations in our investment programmes.
+Our new development and training programme is available from November 2018 to June 2019.
+There's a range of opportunities for organisations in our investment programmes.
 We also offer free training, workshops and resources for the wider arts sector.

 Our arts advocacy toolkit helps you talk about the value of the arts to New Zealand so people are more likely to support the arts in all its forms.